aces/Loris/docs/API/LorisRESTAPI.md

 PATCH requests are identical to PUT requests, but any fields not explicitly mentioned are unmodified from their current value.

-DELETE is not supported on any URL in this API.
+DELETE is not supported on any resource defined in this API.

 The current API assumes that the user issuing the HTTP request is already logged in to Loris and has appropriate permissions.
 If not, an error object will be returned of the form